 Lack of necessary walking/rolling infrastructure (sidewalks - crosswalks etc.) 63 "The sidewalk problem is intense for wheelchair users, I have people in my life cannot get home safely on public transport."
-Congestion 52 Lack of necessary biking infrastructure (bike lanes - greenways - bike paths - bike boxes at intersections etc.) Safety in relation to traffic and being a pedestrian or a bicyclist or someone walking to and from transit.
-It can Safety on transit 32 be really dicey" "There are so many cars and I've had friends get hit by cars or on their bikes" Smog and poor air quality 30 Tolling 18 cover and green space accessible by 48 Lack of necessary vehicle infrastructure (roads - highways - bridges) 20
+Congestion 52 Lack of necessary biking infrastructure (bike lanes-greenways - bike paths-bike boxes at intersections etc.) Safety on transit 32 32 Safety on transit 32 The path of the paths-bike boxes at intersections etc.) And Safety in relation to traffic and being a pedestrian or a bicyclist or someone walking to and from transit.
+It can be really dicey" "There are so many cars and I've had friends get hit by cars or on their bikes" Smog and poor air quality 30 Tolling 18 Lack of tree cover and green space accessible by modes of transporation other than a vehicle 48 Lack of necessary vehicle infrastructure (roads - highways - bridges) 20